shining-armour/MyAndroidLearnings/Navigations/Cupcake_App/ReadMe.md

 * **Error during test: java.lang.RuntimeException: Method i in android.util.Log not mocked.**
   - Comment every log statement that the test come across.

+* **androidx.test.espresso.base.RootViewPicker$RootViewWithoutFocusException: Waited for the root of the view hierarchy to have window focus and not request layout for 10 seconds.**
+  - Close dialog on the emulator

 * **In one of the dev talks, it was said that "If you need a lifecycle in your viewModel, you totally need a transformation".
 Didn't understood this part.**